elatov/elatov.github.io/_posts/2012-09-13-vms-on-portgroup-that-is-tagging-vlan-1-dont-have-network-connectivity.md

   - VLAN 1
   - VST
 ---
-Recently ran into an issue where some of the VMs on an ESX host didn&#8217;t have network connectivity.
+Recently ran into an issue where some of the VMs on an ESX host didn't have network connectivity.
 Checking out the virtual switch settings I saw the following:

 	~ # esxcfg-vswitch -l